Ypertex/blog/content/articles/better-decision-making/index.md

 {{<note class="alert-info">}}
 ###### <i class="las la-question-circle"></i> What’s So Superior to This Approach?

-Using these four criteria seems straight forward and common sense.
+Using these four criteria seems straightforward and common sense.
 What makes this approach so valuable?

 Two things: